The Threat: Human-Cat Conflict

 • Built over 200 predator-proof corrals in Ladakh, India, that have solved 95% of the livestock depredation cases by snow leopards and other predators;

-• Created a network of almost 100 demonstration ranches in Latin America where ranchers learn how to implement our livestock predation prevention techniques — and see that they work;
+• Created a network of almost 100 demonstration ranches in Latin America where ranchers learn first-hand how to implement our livestock predation prevention techniques;

 • Employed or supported 400 people who live in Luengue-Luiana and Mavinga National Parks, Angola, as we build a new ecotourism economy in the area; and